Call for full papers

 CAiSE'25 Call for Papers

-The CAiSE’25 organization calls for full papers with a special emphasis on the theme of Bridging the silos.
+The CAiSE’25 organization calls for full papers with a special emphasis on the theme of Bridging Silos.

 We encourage submissions that consider information systems engineering (ISE) as a cohesive design involving multiple aspects across the life cycle of information systems across their design, development, deployment and operation.
 Submissions concerned with specific specializations are certainly welcome, but they must explicitly position their results within the broader context to engage researchers across different areas and avoid silo formation.